Saturday Night Live season 11: Cast

 With Dick Ebersol's cast and writers gone, Michaels hired Academy Award nominee Quaid, best known for his work in The Last Detail and National Lampoon's Vacation; as well as Cusack and Downey Jr. Part of the reasoning that Michaels chose younger performers was due to SNLs original audience, which comprised baby boomers, now nearing middle age, meaning that producers and NBC executives needed to appeal to a younger audience.

 Chicago-based performance artist Danitra Vance was added along with stand-up comedians Miller and Damon Wayans, and improv comedians Dunn and Lovitz.
 Terry Sweeney, a comedic performer who had made a name for himself playing Nancy Reagan in Off-Broadway revues and who had been a writer on season 6 of SNL, was added to the cast, making him the first openly gay actor on network television.
 Don Novello returned as a featured player sporadically throughout the season, often reprising his popular Father Guido Sarducci character.
 A. Whitney Brown was also added to the cast midway through the season, performing his "The Big Picture" segment on Weekend Update, and Al Franken returned in the finale.
 Miller became the new anchor for Weekend Update.
 Despite the season's negative reception, Lovitz would gain popularity with characters like the Pathological Liar and Master Thespian.

 Chris Elliott, then a performer and writer on Late Night with David Letterman, auditioned for the cast this season and was offered the job.
 He turned it down in order to remain at Letterman, though he would later join the SNL cast for one season in 1994.
 According to a 2020 interview with short-term cast member Dan Vitale, actress Anjelica Huston was nearly hired as a cast member this season.
 Huston, a friend of Lorne's, was begged to join the show as a cast member; instead she co-hosted the season finale with Billy Martin.
+Jim Carrey auditioned to be in the cast this season but was declined.